-It was just me and my 1.5 liter bottle of spring water for the day.
+It was just me and my 1.5 liter bottle of spring water as my hiker help for the day.

-I did have the opportunity to stop at a market at the beginning of the Samaria Gorge… but in my sleep deprived daze I sauntered past it figuring, “eh, I’ll be ok.”
+I did have the opportunity to stop at a market at the beginning of the Samaria Gorge… but in my sleep deprived daze I sauntered past it figuring, “eh, I will be ok.”

 While the beginning of the trek was a bit of hobbling along, once I was into the third and fourth hour, I felt light as a feather and FULL of energy!
 I even felt so great I was singing Disney songs to entertain myself (true story… and since I was alone in the mountains I happily — and most likely out of tune — sang Kiss The Girl from The Little Mermaid).

 It was nearly 3 in the afternoon by the time I reached my destination in a little coastal village on the southern coast of Crete that I finally sat down for my first meal of the day.
 And the truth is, even after the 4 hour hike on an empty stomach, I still felt like I had enough power to keep on going — I felt as if nothing could hold me back or weigh me down!

 The next morning as I embarked on the second day of my hiking adventure, I decided to “just get started” again even though I knew I wouldn’t have an opportunity to eat along the way.
 As I trotted along I couldn’t help but notice how clean and clear I felt.